balena-os/leviathan/documentation/Getting-started.md

 this.archiver.add(`FILE OR DIRECTORY`)
 ```

-Using this method, at the end of the test, any artifacts added to the archive are zipped and downloaded by the client.
+Using this method, at the end of the test, any artifacts added to the archive are compressed and downloaded by the client.
+These are available in the `workspace/reports` directory at the end of the test.

 ### What should go in the suite.js of a suite